themofty/t-11/README.md

 ### purpose of the repo :
-  To get started using github
+  To get started using github.